serhan-yilmaz/PrinciplesGuide/README.md

 #### Principle of Respect

+- Always be kind, unless otherwise warranted.
+Don't be an asshole without reason.
 - Do not think or claim you are more important than others.
   Everyone is important to themselves from their perspective.
   - Be aware that your importance to others will generally be proportional to what you can contribute to their lives.
 Wish to be more important?
 Contribute more.
   - Or better yet, have some self-esteem and be important to yourself first.
 Outside validation will never be sufficient by itself anyway.
 - Do not judge anyone.
 But, always assess.
   - Assess their potential to be a trustworthy and valuable ally.
-  - Also, evaluate any risks associated with someone.
+  - Also, evaluate any risks involved with someone.
 Don't wait for harm to come, take any necessary precautions.
 Disconnect if necessary.
 Remember you are responsible for your well-being.
 - Avoid stereotypes.
 Do not make broad assumptions.
   - The world and people are complex.
 Consider everyone individually.
 Realize that group traits rarely explain individual differences adequately.
 - Admit your mistakes.
 Try to compensate any damage to others, if feasible.
   - Similarly, respect those who admit their mistakes and offer them a chance at redemption.
 People that try to hide their mistakes wouldn't be great allies.
-- Do not believe you are so clever and can cheat your way easily.
+- Do not believe you are so clever and can manipulate or cheat your way easily.
 People aren't stupid.
 The vibe you give will reflect your intentions.
   - In many cases, selfish deeds will come back to bite you, sooner or later.
   - Instead, be sincere and approach people with goodwill.
 Follow the principle of authenticity to form meaningful and close relationships.